RobertEiner/Portfolio/README.md

 # Portfolio
-This is a simple website to showcase my portfolio
+This is a simple website to showcase what projects I have been part of on my software engineering journey.